GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowGoals.md

 ## How do we get there?

-During this first development rush I found potential to be harvested in the following built in inkscape funtions:
+During this first development rush I found potential to be harvested in the following built in inkscape functions:

 - Multi page files
 - CSS styling